shahru1013/The-Hacker-News-Clone-by-ReactJs/README.md

-Tis is TheHackerNews website front-end clone Using ReactJs.
+This is The Hacker News website front-end clone Using ReactJs.